pidg3/FEND-P5-EdinburghMap/README.md

 This project is for the Udacity Front End Nanodegree.

-**Data from the Yelp and Twitter APIs are used.**
+**Data from the Yelp is used.**

+I have removed all PHP code from this project as per Udacity review request.
+This means it is not a secure implementation, and the secret keys for Yelp are visible to all.

 The idea is:

-1. To allow the user to get a sense of cool places (Yelp) and cool things (Twitter) going on in Edinburgh.
+1. To allow the user to get a sense of cool places (Yelp) in Edinburgh.
 2. To allow the user to save a list of 'favourite places' that will persist over time (currently via localStorage only).
 3. To give me a bit of practice in RESTful API calls, Google maps and learning new JS frameworks.

 ## Instructions to run/edit the application locally

 * Clone the repository as usual
-* Make sure PHP/cURL installed (`sudo apt-get install php` and `sudo apt-get install php5-curl`) and set up local host in the root directory: `php -S localhost:8000`
-* Secret keys for Yelp and Twitter are not included in the repo to make the application secure.
-These will need to be added using your own application keys.
-Two new files need to be added the dist/php folder: yelp-keys.php and twitter-keys.php.
-These are simply containers for the API keys: the exact format required is described in yelp.php and twitter.php respectively.
-* **NOTE - on this branch secret keys are included, to make the Udacity Review a bit easier :-)**
+* **NOTE - on this branch secret keys for Yelp API calls are included, to make the Udacity Review a bit easier :-) This is not the same in the prod version**
 * Run `npm install` to install required node modules for build process
-* `gulp build` is used to clear dist directory and rebuild from src directory.
+* `gulp build` is used to clear dist directory and rebuild from src directory if any change are made.

 ## MV* strategy